Open-Source-Security-Coalition/Open-Source-Security-Coalition/README.md

 # Open Source Security Coalition
 ## Welcome

 Welcome to the Open Source Security Coalition’s repo!
-The purpose of this repo is to provide a comprehensive overview of the Open Source Security Coalition, its priorities, working groups, and projects happening within its working groups.
+The purpose of this repo is to provide a comprehensive overview of the Open Source Security Coalition (OSSC), its priorities, working groups, and projects happening within its working groups.

 ## Mission
 The coalition’s mission is to bring together companies and organizations committed to help secure open source software globally.
 We seek to create a space for collaboration of members’ existing initiatives while encouraging the generation of new efforts.